Floodland (album): Lyrics

 The departure of Wayne Hussey (pictured in 2004) from the band and his songwriting style served as inspirations for the lyrics of "This Corrosion".

 The centrepiece of the album, "This Corrosion", goes back to the conflict between Eldritch and his former bandmates, who had formed the Mission.
 The lyrics of the track are a parody of lyrics in the manner that Hussey especially wrote them, which Eldritch considered to be typically "clichéd" and "meaningless".
 As a result, Eldritch felt that most of the lyrics "should be thought of in quotation marks.
 It would be too confusing to print them all."
 He also noted that "This Corrosion" on the lyrics sheet is capitalised in the style of a song title because "it's the title of somebody else's song," recalling a list of song titles that Hussey kept to himself.
-Eldritch claimed that Hussey would select the titles that he thought were the best and generate lyrics out of them.
-Eldritch claimed: "It didn't have to have any meaning, it just had to sound good."
+Eldritch claimed that Hussey would select the titles that he thought were the best and generate lyrics out of them, adding that "It didn't have to have any meaning, it just had to sound good."

 "Driven Like the Snow", similarly to "Nine While Nine" from First and Last and Always, is about Eldritch's former girlfriend Claire Shearsby, even being noted as "Nine While Nine Part 2" by him.
 He thought of the song as a way to logically explain why their relationship had to fall apart.
 Speaking of "Never Land", Eldritch commented that it imagines "the entire population of the earth starting to travel from some indefinable point in space toward the earth at increasing speed.
 It would take an eternity to reach the earth—by which time you'd be reasonably spiritualised—and even when you reached the destination, you wouldn't actually hit the ground.
 You'd be going so fast you'd just go through and out the other side, where there is another eternity of nothingness.
 I just tried to write a song about these impressions."
 The lyrics Eldritch spoke of were found on the full 12-minute version of the song, which remained unreleased until it was included on the 2006 reissue of Floodland.